 Here is the original schematics (not very clean I know!)

 R_1 = 12k Ω, 0.25 W Resistor D_1 = FUF5408, High Power Diode [NFC] -- Not used [-] -- Negative (-) power rail duh [S] -- Thermal resistor pin, originaly thermal resistor is built into the battery. [+] -- (+) 🙄

 here is how the module looks like when soldered

 As you can see module uses 4 pins well actually only 3 of them since the left most pin is used for NFC data.
-Yes Samsung batteries have NFC antennas glued on the batteries and not build it to the phone!
-Since I did not really need the NFC I did not bother connecting it.
-Also as mentioned before thermal resistors are also a part of the battery, that’s why we used 12k Ω resistor, because we need to fool the phone into believing that battery temperature is OK.
+Yes Samsung batteries have NFC antennas glued on the batteries and not build it into the phone, since I did not really need the NFC I did not bother connecting it.
+Also, as mentioned before thermal resistors are also a part of the battery, that's why we used 12k Ω resistor, because we need to fool the phone into believing that battery temperature is OK.

 For the soldered module I used simple breakout board.